 Everyone can help bees and other pollinators – you don’t have to own a beehive.
-When selecting new plants for your yard, it is a good time to give bee friendly gardening some thought.
+When selecting new plants for your yard, give some thought to shrubs that provide nectar or pollen.
 Even small areas can become a bee oasis when the right variety of plants are chosen.
 While designing your outdoor living space, consider planting various flowering shrubs for bees to provide extra foraging opportunities.